 The Colorado Springs/El Paso County CoC, known locally as the Pikes Peak Continuum of Care (PPCoC), addressed severe barriers for local project applicants through placing emphasis in scoring on addressing HUD's Policy Priorities and aligning with the PPCoC 3-Year Strategic Plan published in October 2021.
 The PPCoC asked all CoC-Project applicants to address HUD Policies Priorities in their responses as part of the PPCoC Local Competition.
 CoC Project-Applicants were scored based on how many HUD Policy Priorities they were able to address to include specific program participants served by the project with severe needs and vulnerabilities including people identifying as LGTBQIA2+, unsheltered homelessness, leveraging healthcare partnerships to support people with disabling conditions, and Black, Indigenous, and other people of color overrepresented in the homeless population.
 Ranking and scoring was directly tied to the CoC Project-Applicants descriptions of their projects performance to address these vulnerable populations and priorities.
 The Local Competition asked CoC Project-Applicants to describe ways they are supporting making homelessness rare, brief, and non-recurring in the geographic location by responding to the PPCoC's Strategic Plan, which is tied to the CoC's System Performance Measures (SPM).
 Each CoC Project-Applicant was reviewed and ranked on their performance and impact as a project to meet the PPCoC's Strategic Goals to improving SPMs.
 The PPCoC Monitoring Committee reviewed live HMIS dashboards created in Tableau of all CoC Projects-Applicants.
 The HMIS dashboards measure data quality and timeliness, which are all contributing factors when measuring project performance.
 Each CoC funded agency is monitored and evaluated annually by the PPCoC Monitoring Committee for project performance.
 Findings from each monitor are incorporated into the review and ranking of each project applicant.
-In determining severity of needs and vulnerabilities of program participants, Coordinated Entry (CE) data is reviewed to determine length of time people remain homeless.
-Households are prioritized in CE based on vulnerabilities such as, housing needs assessment score, length of time homeless, numbers of times homeless, and disabling conditions (physical, substance use, behavioral health).
-Vulnerability of households served by CoC Projects are reviewed annually by the CoC Monitoring Committee and contribute to the Local Project Reviewing & Ranking Process.
+In determining severity of needs and vulnerabilities of program participants, Coordinated Entry (CE) data is reviewed to determine length of time people

 1E-3.
+1E-3.
 Promoting Racial Equity in the Local Competition Review and Ranking Process.
 NOFO Section VII.B.2.e.
-Describe in the field below: 1. how your CoC obtained input and included persons of different races, particularly those over-represented in the local homelessness population; 2. how the input from persons of different races, particularly those over-represented in the local homelessness population, affected how your CoC determined the rating factors used to review project applications; 3. how your CoC included persons of different races, particularly those over-represented in the local homelessness population, in the review, selection, and ranking process; and 4. how your CoC rated and ranked projects based on the degree to which their project has identified any barriers to participation (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has taken or will take steps to eliminate the identified barriers.
+Describe in the field below: 1. how your CoC obtained input and included persons of different races, particularly those over-represented in the local homelessness population; 2. how the input from persons of different races, particularly those over-represented in the local homelessness population, affected how your CoC determined the rating factors used to review project applications; 3. how your CoC included persons of different races, particularly those over-represented in the local homelessness population, in the review, selection, and ranking process; and how your CoC rated and ranked projects based on the degree to which their project has identified any barriers to participation (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has taken or will take steps to eliminate the identified barriers.